department-of-veterans-affairs/vets.gov-content-style-guide/word-choice.md

 designate              | choose or assign            |
 determine              | figure out or decide        |
 e.g.                   | like, including, for example|
-eligible               | able to, allowed to, can    |
-employ                 | use                         |
+eligible               | able to, allowed to, can    | Reword to use "qualify" instead. employ                 | use                         |
 enroll                 | sign up                     |
 evaluate               | figure out, decide, look at |